Program Summary

 Intern responsibilities will vary by site.
 Students will work approximately 25-30 hours per week at a clinical site and will also engage in the community through secondary projects.
 During the 7 week program, Couriers will:

-• Participate in orientation, weekly discussions, Diversity Impact Conference, volunteer service projects, clinical observations.
+• Participate in orientation, weekly discussions, volunteer service projects, clinical observations.

 • Complete a community health profile project from their home county.
 Paying particular attention to health equity issues.